springmeyer/paleoserver/README.md

     sudo easy_install scons

-Set your mapnik version in SConstruct (mapnik or mapnik2)

 You will also likely need to manually tweak the compile paths and flags in SConstruct.
 The trick is to get paths to libicuuc, libfreetype, libboost*, and libmapnik in the compile lines